577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## About this work
-There have been already a lot of work explored the possibility
+There have been already a lot of work explored the possibility to use GAN achieve style transfer.

 ## Switch to another file